Why should I choose Eagle Eye Safaris?

 You can make your own arrangements to get to the Lodge, too.
 Our GTP is an option for your convenience, should you want our assistance with travel arrangements.
 It is not necessary to book our GTP to go on safari with us.
 Other options include renting a car and driving, or flying via SAA Airlink charters (around R 12,000).

 What should I wear?

 We recommend colors that are not too bright, and avoid white.
 Khaki, brown, black, and softer tones of other colors are appropriate.
 Safaris are casual.
 You’ll want good walking shoes such as tennis shoes for bush walks and game drives, flip-flops or sandals for around the camp, and a pair of slippers for nighttime comfort.
 We wear hiking pants that convert to shorts.
 Bring layers: short sleeved, long sleeved, a hoodie or sweatshirt, and a rain jacket.
 You’ll need a safari hat and sunglasses!
-Our Travel Tips and Packing List (on our website) have a detailed list and good suggestions.
+Our Travel Tips and Packing List (click HERE) have a detailed list and good suggestions.
 We’ll let you know about a week before you travel what the expected weather will be so you can edit your packing list.

 How far will I have to walk?

 For Big 5 Safaris, our Lodges have level pathways with a minimum of steps into buildings (2-4).
 Bush walks are on moderately level ground, mildly strenuous, and are slow paced.
 Anyone over the age of 14 of average fitness can participate (Age 65+ must bring a doctor’s note of fitness).
 We are looking at tracks, markings, and learning about plants that are useful to the local people.
 There are some shallow washes and logs when we get off the road, but we can remain on the road if our group includes people who need a less strenuous walk.